 How many sessions will I need?

-How can it help me?
+How can Autogenic training help me?

-People from all walks of life experiencing all kinds of ailments can reap the benefits of Autogenic training.
-Not only can it be used to treat a variety of ailments and injuries, but it is also used by people of an artistic nature to enhance performance and creativity.
-It's even been reported to have helped airline pilots adjust to jet-lag, astronauts adjust to space and businesses frequently use it to keep work stresses at bay.
-Even though you might not be about to rocket off into space, there are numerous other issues that can benefit from Autogenic training.
+AT has also been shown to enhance performance and creativity.
+It's even been reported to have helped airline pilots adjust to jet lag, astronauts adjust to space travel and motion sickness, and businesses frequently use it to keep work stresses at bay and performance high.
+Even though you might not be about to rocket off into space, there are numerous other health challenges that can benefit from Autogenic training.

 What qualifications and experience should therapists have?